Tandysony/ES6-with-Real-World-Applications/Apps/LocalStorage/local-storage.md

 - Can add and save a tweet context
 - Show all the tweets in a list
 - Can remove a chosen tweet from the list
+- After refreshing the page, saved tweets are loaded.

 #### Final result:

 ![A simple tweet application using local storage](./static/local_storage.gif)

+#### Source code

+The source code for this app can be found [here](../LocalStorage)

 ### Summary & Tips